 - Every new version is closely followed by sub-versions. which tweak the update.
 These are bug fixes.
 They usually don’t come with updated release notes.
 Go to Controls -> Software for your version number.

-- An install can take from 45 minutes to as long as 2.5 hours depending on the scope of the update.
+- An installation can take from 45 minutes to as long as 2.5 hours depending on the scope of the update.
 While the car is installing the update it will appear dead at times, sometimes it will appear possessed.
-Regardless, you won’t be able to operate anything in the car until the install is finished.
+Regardless, you won’t be able to operate anything in the car until the installation is finished.
 So, plan accordingly.

 - If you have a bootable USB drive attached, remove it before doing the update (ideally, USB flash drives for music or dashcam recording should not be bootable, but it could be if infected with a virus).

-- The Supercharger Superguide explains which stall is fastest to use when others are occupied.
+- The Supercharger Superguide explains which stall is the fastest to use when others are occupied.

 - Read this thread on advice compiled by @sbeggs for taking your Model S cross country

 - Experiment with travel conditions and range at evtripplanner.com

 - Here is @Blueshift’s excellent Supercharge Info which has very up-to-date status reports about new chargers.

 - Camper Mode When camping out in your car you can keep the Climate System ON by selecting camper mode from the HVAC panel.

 - When staying at a hotel/motel where there isn’t a good cell signal, connect your vehicle to the WiFi if possible.
 This way your app will still work. (@mireille&conan)